kesh-lang/kesh/bracketless.md

 greet joe
 --> 'Hey, Joe!'

--- a function applied to an object literal linked to a prototype object greet person
+-- a function applied to an object literal linked to a prototype object would look like this greet person
     name: 'Johnny'
     age: 10